 Each time the mind wanders from so or hum, bring it lovingly back – to so on the inbreath, hum on the outbreath.

-At the end of your meditation, release the mantra, take a few moments to bathe in the energy of the practice and give gratitude for it.
+At the end of your meditation, release the mantra, take a few moments to bathe in the energy of the practice and gratitude for it often arises spontaneously.

 Become aware of your physical body, get up slowly and enjoy the rest of your day or evening.

 If you are starting out, set a timer for 3 minutes.
 They will fly by.
-Gradually build up, to 10 or 15 minutes.
+Gradually build up if you feel called, to 10 or 15 minutes.

 May you enjoy this technique, and may it be of benefit.